Replacement Windows in Southeast Louisiana — Impact & Energy Options

 Do I need impact windows for my home?

-Requirements vary by exposure, municipality, and project scope.
-Even when not required, many Gulf Coast homeowners choose impact assemblies for resilience and documentation.
-Ask us to size DP/PG and discuss impact vs. non-impact for your openings.
+Requirements vary by exposure and municipality.
+Even when not required, many homeowners choose impact assemblies for resilience and clearer documentation.
+We’ll size DP/PG and help you compare impact vs. non-impact options for your exact openings.

 Will an NFRC label prove impact rating?

 No. NFRC covers energy metrics only.
-Impact is proven through permanent markings and manufacturer documents (ASTM E1886/E1996 and, where applicable, Miami-Dade/TAS).
+Impact rating is verified through permanent markings and manufacturer documentation tied to impact testing.

 Can you match historic looks?

 Yes.
-We review grille patterns, trim details, and finishes to preserve curb appeal while upgrading performance and weather management.
+We review grille patterns, trim details, and finishes to preserve curb appeal while upgrading performance and water management.

 How long does installation take?